-North Korea analyst Selig Harrison, an “old North Korea hand” if there ever was one, the closest thing this country has to an oracle as regards the North Koreans, has got a few facts to share with the rest of us.
-To the extent he has a primary “bias,” it seems to be a desire to accelerate and facilitate a process of North Korean opening up and reform.
+North Korea analyst Selig Harrison, an “old North Korea hand” if there ever was one, has returned from Pyongyang bearing a few facts to share with the rest of us.
+To the extent he has a primary bias, it seems to be a desire to accelerate and facilitate a process of North Korean opening up and reform.
 Harrison has got decades of experience dealing with North Korea, and one can’t simply scoff it away by calling the man names.

-He isn’t some Charles Lindbergh in 1940; nor is he Edgar Snow in 1970 (although, like Snow with the PRC, Harrison has contacts in the top DPRK echelons and sometimes serves as a bearer of signals from Pyongyang).
+He isn’t some Charles Lindbergh in 1940; nor is he Edgar Snow in 1970 (although, like Snow with the PRC, Harrison sometimes serves as a bearer of signals from Pyongyang).
 Selig Harrison has no interest in seeing North Korea as a permanent nuclear power which threatens the national security of the United States.

 Dana Rohrabacher, on the other hand, has less experience with Korean affairs.
 He does, however, have a very impressive world view that emphasizes human rights and a moral outlook in U.S. foreign policy.
 He is also quite taken with the issue of human rights in North Korea and speaks out powerfully about gulags in the North as well as the failings of communism more generally.